When I complete my SSI application form, it asks me to declare my income. Does all my income affect my SSI?

 Understanding Income for your SSI Application Form

 The more countable income you have, the less your SSI benefit will be.
 If your countable income is over the SSI income limit, you cannot receive SSI.
-In 2017, to be eligible for a federal SSI payment, as an individual your countable income must fall below $755.
-Eligible couples income must be under $1,123.
+In 2015, to be eligible for a federal SSI payment, as an individual your countable income must fall below $750.
+Eligible couples income must be under $1,125.
+However, as is discussed later in this article, not all income is countable.

 When completing an SSI application form, it is important to list all your cash income and all in-kind income, including expenses that are paid for you by another person.
 If you were to take a guess on what was countable income, even if you had done a little research, you might be wrong because SSI laws regarding income are detailed and include a lot of exceptions.
 Further, if you were to omit countable income from your SSI application, you could leave yourself open to overpayments and even to fraud charges.